Master Equation for a Quantum Gas of Polarizable Particles in Cavities: Lindblad master equation in the weak-coupling limit

 First, we mention that the generalization of the atom-only master equation to $N$ atoms is straightforward, as we simply need to exchange both operators $\hat{\Theta}_{1\mathrm{p}} = \sum_{j=1}^N\cos(k\hat{x}_j)$ and $\hat{\Theta}_{11}=\sum_{j=1}^N\cos^2(k\hat{x}_j)$.
 In this case, typical cooling rates are rescaled by $N$ and superradiant effects can accelerate the cooling into the stationary state~\cite{Salzburger:2009}.

 We note that the treatment in this section requires that the number of intracavity photons is small at all times.
 This condition can be relaxed for trapped atoms in the Lamb-Dicke regime, when the size of the atomic wave packet is smaller than the laser wavelength, see, e.g.,\ Ref.~\cite{Zippilli:2005}.
 The addition of interparticle interactions can also be treated within this formalism by choosing an adequate basis of many-body states and identifying accordingly the timescales that allow for a coarse-graining, see, e.g., Refs.~\cite{Fogarty:2016,Cormick:2012}.
 The low-photon number approximation, in this section, is equivalent to the weak-coupling assumption.
 The latter is the approximation at the basis of the atom-only master equation of Ref.~\cite{Jaeger:2022}.
-In general, the applicability of this approach is questionable for describing the formation of correlated atomic states, such as superradiant atomic configurations.
-The formation of such requires cavity-mediated potentials that are at least comparable in magnitude to the typical energies of the atomic dynamics.
-In the next section, we resolve this issue with a systematic approach that is valid in the strong-interaction limit, and allows us to describe with atom-only master equations a much larger parameter space [see Fig.~\ref{fig:1}(d)].
+In general, the applicability of this approach is questionable for describing the formation of correlated atomic states, such as superradiant atomic configurations, where the magnitude of the cavity-mediated potentials is comparable to the characteristic energies of the atomic motion.
+In the next section, we resolve this issue with a systematic approach that is also valid for strong cavity-mediated interactions.